OfficeDev/office-js-docs-pr/reference/requirement-sets/identity-api-requirement-sets.md

 |:-----|-----|:-----|:-----|:-----|:-----|:-----|:-----|:-----|
 | IdentityAPI 1.1  | N/A | Version 1708 (Build 8528.1000) or later | Coming soon | 15.nn or later| Available | Available| Coming soon | Coming soon |

 >**Note:** The build number for Office 2016 installed via MSI is 16.0.4266.1001.
-You'll need to run Office update to get the latest version to use the Single Sign-On API,
+You'll need to run Office update to get the latest version to use the Single Sign-On API.

 To find out more about versions, build numbers, and Office Online Server, see: